elastisys/compliantkubernetes/docs/operator-manual/on-prem-standard.md

 1. Create the domain name.
     You need to create a domain name to access the different services in your environment.
 You will need to set up the following DNS entries (replace example.com with your domain name).
-    - Point these domains to the workload cluster ingress controller:
+    - Point these domains to the workload cluster ingress controller (this step is done during Compliant Kubernetes app installation):
         - `*.example.com`
-    - Point these domains to the service cluster ingress controller:
+    - Point these domains to the service cluster ingress controller (this step is done during Compliant Kubernetes app installation):
         - `*.ops.example.com`
         - `dex.example.com`
         - `grafana.example.com`